What letting him text actually costs

 You wouldn’t share your bank details.
 You just shared everything else.

 A few years ago I ordered a vinyl pressing of Zooropa.
 A text arrived saying I owed €6.47 in customs duty.
-The text looked real.
+It looked real.
 I tapped through, entered my card details, and got on with my day.
-Forty-five minutes later my credit card's fraud team caught it.
+Forty-five minutes later, my credit card's fraud team caught it.

 Your work browser and your personal browser should not be the same browser.

 You share your screen in a meeting.
-You start typing the URL of the doc you need.
-Your browser drops a list of suggestions into the address bar.
-Some of them are work.
-One of them is something you searched for at 6:47 AM that you never planned to share with the room.
+You start typing the URL of a doc.
+Your browser drops a list of suggestions in the address bar.
+Some are work.
+One is something you searched for at 6:47 AM that you never planned to share with the room.

 Your password was probably leaked.
 Here is the one thing that still protects you.

 You did everything right.
 Sixteen characters.
 Uppercase, lowercase, numbers, symbols.
 Nothing anyone could guess.
-Six months later the company holding that password got breached.
+Then the company holding that password got breached.
 A hundred million credentials leaked onto a forum you've never heard of.
-Yours is probably in there somewhere.
 The password wasn't weak.
 It was just shared.

 You collected 200 responses in a form.
 Do you know who else can see them?